-Is your manufacturing business is putting enough focus on sustainability?
-And are you transforming your processes to ensure your company is ready for future environmental demands?
+Do you feel that your manufacturing business is putting enough focus on sustainability?
+And are you transforming your processes to ensure you’re ready for future environmental demands?

 Sage has worked with research company IDG to create a new report, Discrete manufacturing in a changing world: Leaping hurdles and identifying opportunities.

-It reveals that UK manufacturers understand the circular economy is the way forward and are putting processes in place to ensure we replace today’s wasteful linear economies – which research and advisory firm Gartner says will happen entirely in 2029, less than 10 years away.
+The report says that UK manufacturers understand the circular economy is the way forward, and are putting in place processes to ensure we replace today’s wasteful linear economies – which Gartner says will happen entirely in 2029, less than 10 years away.

-It also finds that 96% of UK businesses impacted by green manufacturing trends (79%) said they had adopted a circular economy strategy.
+According to research we commissioned with IDG, 96% of UK businesses have been impacted by green manufacturing trends.
+And of those, 79% have said they have adopted a circular economy strategy.

 Business benefits of the circular economy